NCAR/climate-primer-water/doc/ch3_baselines.rst

 3.1 Introduction
 -------------------------------------------------

-In any study on future impacts of climate change, it is essential to first characterize and quantify the baseline or starting point of the study area of interest, which includes understanding the natural variability of the water system being studied, independent of anthropogenic impacts (e.g. due to, say, changes in radiative forcing due to changes in CO2 emissions, land-use changes, etc.).
-In addition, when using future numerical-based climate modeling outputs, some form of bias correction using local observations is also essential for making the results physically-relevant, as well as making the climate model outputs applicable as inputs into local impact models.
+In any study of future impacts of climate change, it is essential to first characterize and quantify the baseline, or starting point, of the study area of interest, which includes understanding the natural variability of the water system being studied, independent of anthropogenic impacts (e.g. changes in radiative forcing due to changes in CO2 emissions, land-use changes, etc.).
+In addition, when using future numerical-based climate modeling outputs, some form of bias correction using local observations is also essential for making the results physically-relevant, as well as ensuring the climate model outputs are applicable as inputs into local impact models.
 The first part of this chapter discusses observational data sources that would be relevant for both of these topics.
-Note that our coverage of climate variables in this primer is primarily on the atmospheric “flux” terms into and out of the surface (see figure below) of the hydrologic cycle components: precipitation and the climate variables that impact evapotranspiration (temperature, solar insolation, long wave radiation, wind speed, relative humidity); this is in contrast to those variables that are subsurface variables, and those that are more “point-based” and diagnosed through local impact model research (e.g. streamflow, sediment transport, storage, etc.).
+Note that our coverage of climate variables in this primer is primarily on the atmospheric “flux” terms into and out of the surface (see figure below) of the hydrologic cycle components: precipitation and the climate variables that impact evapotranspiration (temperature, solar insolation, long-wave radiation, wind speed, relative humidity); this contrasts with those variables that are subsurface variables, and those that are more “point-based” and diagnosed through local-impact model research (e.g. streamflow, sediment transport, storage, etc.).

 |image1|